If you're suffering from neck pain from golf, it can prevent you from fully enjoying something you love.

 Start By Grabbing Any Neck Training Equipment You Need

 While the warm-up movements we just discussed can be performed with no supplies or equipment at all, actually training your neck will be a bit more robust.
-You'll need some form of resistance - and you'll need to increase that resistance week after week to keep the progression going and continuing to improve.
+You'll need some form of resistance - and you'll need to increase that resistance week after week to keep the progression going and continue to improve.

 You don't need anything crazy - like the machines you've seen at your local gym - to train your neck, fortunately.
 You can get started at home with something as simple as a neck harness and resistance bands or weights if you already have them.

 If you're a serious athlete and looking to take your golf game even more seriously - you'll need to take your training and recovery more seriously.
-If this sounds like you, it may be worth investing in the Iron Neck Machine instead.
+If this sounds like you, it may be worth investing in the Iron Neck instead.

+This is the #1 choice for anyone seeking exercise equipment for neck workouts.
 This offers a far more dynamic workout and unlocks 360-degree training.
 Head over to the site and find out for yourself why the top athletes and coaches around the planet are using it in their own regimen!
 For now, let's talk about specific exercises.

 To start off our list of exercises for neck pain from golfing, we want to focus on creating stability in the neck.
 You can simply attach your neck harness or Iron Neck and step back to get tension on it.